 There are four main types of jackfruit you can purchase:

 - Canned in water

 There are recipes for using fresh jackfruit to make pulled pork, but I don’t do this for a couple reasons.
 Firstly, buying fresh jackfruit where I live is insanely expensive.
-Second, fresh jackfruit is quite sweet and may not be the flavour you want in a savoury BBQ sandwich.
+Second, fresh jackfruit is quite sweet and may not be the flavor you want in a savory BBQ sandwich.